 Why Did I Take Prozac Years After Having an Adverse Reaction to the Drug?

-So a doctor and I decided I could take a little of the drug and see if it would work.
+A competent and kind doctor – who knew I had been diagnosed Manic Depressive – and I decided I could take a low dose of the drug and see if it would work.
 I have to be honest: it did.

-I took the medication (very carefully) for a short time (under a month I believe it was) and it did calm some of the physical agitation that was going on.
-But I could get that effect in other ways – and I would try different things now if that happened again.
+I took the medication very carefully for a short time (under a month I believe it was) and it did calm some of the physical agitation that was going on.

 I Would Never Recommend Anyone Take an Antidepressant Medication